scaleway/scaleway-cli/docs/migration_guide_v2.md

 * **instance**: Refers to the product namespace
 * **server**: Refers to a resource maintained in the product namespace
-* **list**: Refers to a verb apply to the currently selected API
+* **list**: Refers to a verb applied to the currently selected API

-In English, it would be: "list all servers available on the instance API".
+In plain English, it would be: "list all servers available on the instance API".

 ### Consistent workflow across products